Niranjan7771/LanMeet/README.md

 - `--tcp-port` — must match the server’s control port.
 - `--ui-port` — HTTP port serving the web UI (default `8100`).
 - `--username` — optional initial display name; can be changed from the UI.
-- `--pre-shared-key` — shared secret that must match the server when PSK enforcement is enabled.
 - `--log-level` — choose `DEBUG` when you need per-heartbeat logs; defaults to `INFO`.

 > Replace `<SERVER_IP>` with the actual address or hostname of the machine running the server.